 Daddy Hugs – I don’t know if I love this book, or just the concept of it.
 Either way, it’s a must-read.
 By Karen Katz.

-Just Me and My Dad – Here’s a classic Little Critter book from Mercer Mayer.
+Just Me and My Dad – Here’s a books for kids classic Little Critter book from Mercer Mayer.
 I have fond memories reading this one with my own dad.
 By Mercer Mayer.

 My Dad Loves Me – Very simple, but cute for dads (and durable for babies – it’s a board book!)
 By Marianne Richmond.